HollowMan6/CS-E4160/B4/README.md

 Restart Apache2 and test the server from another machine using cadaver(1).
 You should reach the server http://lab1/webdav .

 ### 5.1 Demonstrate a working setup.
 (View for example a web page on one machine and edit it from another using cadaver).
+"Options Indexes FollowSymLinks" is a configuration directive used in Apache HTTP server's configuration files to define the options for a specific directory or location.

+The "Indexes" option specifies that if a client requests a directory that does not have an index file (like index.html or index.php), then a listing of the contents of that directory will be displayed in the browser.
+This option enables the generation of a directory index, which is useful when there are no index files in the directory.

+The "FollowSymLinks" option instructs the server to follow symbolic links.
+Symbolic links are files that act as pointers to other files or directories, and they are commonly used to create shortcuts or aliases.
+With this option enabled, if a client requests a symbolic link, Apache will follow the link and return the contents of the file or directory pointed to by the link.

+"Authtype" typically refers to the type of authentication used to verify the identity of a user or entity attempting to access a system, network, or application.

+There are various types of authentication mechanisms available, such as:

+- Basic authentication: where a username and password are sent in plain text to authenticate the user.
+- Digest authentication: where a hash value of the username, password, and other information is sent to authenticate the user.
+- Token-based authentication: where a token or key is used to authenticate the user.
+- Multi-factor authentication: where more than one method of authentication is used, such as a combination of a password, a security token, or biometric data like a fingerprint or facial recognition.
+The Authtype is usually specified as a part of the configuration or settings for the authentication process.

 ### 5.2 Demonstrate mounting a WebDAV resource into the local filesystem.